onselakin/linc/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

 - Node version :
-- labwiz version or branch :
+- linc version or branch :
 - Operating System and version :
 - Link to your project :

 <!---
-❗️❗️ Also, please consider donating (https://opencollective.com/labwiz-594) ❗️❗️
+❗️❗️ Also, please consider donating (https://opencollective.com/linc-594) ❗️❗️

 Donations will ensure the following: